Azure/azure-sdk/_posts/2020-05-18-formrecognizer.md

         // Iterate over each cell in the table formTable.getCells().forEach(formTableCell -> {

-          // Use bounding box info on each cell data for graphical UI use cases final StringBuilder boundingBoxInfo = new StringBuilder();
+          // Use bounding box information on each cell data for graphical UI use cases final StringBuilder boundingBoxInfo = new StringBuilder();
           formTableCell.getBoundingBox().getPoints().forEach(point -> boundingBoxInfo.append(String.format("[%.2f, %.2f]", point.getX(), point.getY())));